-The end of September marks the end of an era at Fermilab, with the shut down of the Tevatron after 28 years of operation at the frontiers of particle physics (CERN Courier March 2011 p5).
+The end of September marks the end of an era at Fermilab, with the shut down of the Tevatron after 28 years of operation at the frontiers of particle physics.
 The Tevatron’s far-reaching legacy spans particle physics, accelerator science and industry.
 The collider established Fermilab as a world leader in particle-physics research, a role that will be strengthened with a new set of facilities, programmes and projects in neutrino and rare-process physics, astroparticle physics and accelerator and detector technologies.

 The Tevatron exceeded every expectation ever set for it.
 This remarkable machine achieved luminosities with antiprotons once considered impossible, reaching more than 4 × 1032 cm–2s–1 instantaneous luminosity and delivering more than 11 fb–1 of data to the two collider experiments, CDF and DØ.
 Such luminosity required the development of the world’s most intense, consistent source of antiprotons.
 The complex process of making, capturing, storing, cooling and colliding antiprotons stands as one of the great achievements by Fermilab’s accelerator team.